Redecorating on a Shoestring: Inexpensive Decorating Ideas for Any Room in the House

-Inexpensive Decorating Ideas Are Not Hard to Implement
+Inexpensive Decorating Ideas Are Not Hard to Do

 Home decorating might be the last thing we consider when you're on a very tight budget and let's face it, we're all a bit more careful with how and where we spend our dollars.
 Yet, being the restless spirits that most of us are, change is usually on our minds.
-One of the most obvious, and many times the easiest places for change is in redecorating our home.
-Fortunately, although you may not realize it, inexpensive decorating changes can happen in nearly every room without wreaking havoc on the budget.
-Home decorating, especially finding cheap or inexpensive decorating ideas, can be simple, fast and very easy to put in place.
+One of the most obvious, and many times the easiest places for change is trying to tackle inexpensive redecorating.
+Although you may not realize it, inexpensive decorating changes can happen in nearly every room without wreaking the budget.
+Home decorating and redecorating, especially finding cheap or inexpensive decorating ideas, can be simple, fast and very easy to put in place.

 What about considering cheap decorating ideas for the bedroom?
-The bedroom is your sanctuary.
-This is the room where you retire to regenerate.
+The bedroom should be your sanctuary.
+This is the room where you retire to release the stresses of the day and regenerate.
 If at all possible, let this be the only function of the room.
 It is restorative for both your body and your relationships.
 That said, look at your existing space with an eye to making a few quick decorating changes.
+The following are a few suggestions to jump start your decorating changes:

-- Consider painting the ceiling, again, either the same color as the room or choose a darker or lighter color.
+- Consider painting the ceiling either the same color as the room or choose a darker or lighter color.
 Darker colors will make the room appear cozier and the lighter color will make the room appear more expansive.

-- Visit local discount stores such as Stein Mart for high end products at budget pleasing prices to change the bed ensemble.
+- Visit local discount stores for high end products at budget pleasing prices to change the bed ensemble.
 Your room can take on a whole new look with a change of bedspread, comforter, quilt or duvet, adding matching sheets and throw.

-- Add pillows in contrasting and/or complimentary colors.
+- Add pillows in the same, contrasting and/or complimentary colors.
 Nothing says luxury and sumptuousness like mounds of pillows.

 - Change the lamps in the room.
 Again, shopping at discount stores gives great looks for less.
 No one has to know that you didn't make your purchase at the department store or designer boutique.
 Be willing to make a few trips until you find what you want.
 Or try shopping for them online to eliminate the drive time.